hyperblast/beefweb/README.md

 ### Features
 - Lightweight web user interface
-- Control playback
+- Playback control
-- Manage playlists
+- Playlist management
-- Browse music directories
+- Music directory browser
 - Realtime UI updates
 - Responsive layouts with support for screen sizes down to 320px
-- Use the the same HTTP/JSON API for controlling player from your application
+- The same HTTP/JSON API is available for controlling player from your application

 ### Screenshots